Skip to main content

 info

-If you see "The link has expired" error – this usually means that you need to increase max. uploading file size in php.ini settings:
+If you see a "The link has expired" error — this usually means you need to increase the max upload file size in php.ini settings:

 upload_max_filesize = 64M